Send money to Vatican City

 Wise converts your money at the 'inter-bank' rate – the real rate – so you save big time (even versus the guys saying there's 'zero' commission).
 On Wise, there's no room for sneaky bank surcharges or creeping hidden charges.

 How much does it cost to transfer money to Vatican City?

 To send money in RON to Vatican City, you pay a small, flat fee of 0.72 RON + 0.52% of the amount that's converted (you'll always see the total cost upfront).

 Fee depends on your chosen transfer type

 Some transfer types have different fees which are usually tiny.

 No big fees, hidden or otherwise.
 So it's cheaper than what you're used to.

 How long will a money transfer to Vatican City take?

-A money transfer from Norway (NOK) to Vatican City (EUR) should arrive by Thursday.
+A money transfer from Romania (RON) to Vatican City (EUR) should arrive in 2 hours.
 Sometimes transfer times can differ based on payment methods or verification changes.
 We’ll always keep you updated, and you can track each step in your account.